Kaiser784/Offsec-Proving-Grounds/FunboxRookie/FunboxRookie.md

 ![ftp](images/ftp1.png)

-When you try to unzip the *password* it's prompting for a *password*.
+When you try to unzip the files it's prompting for a *password*.
 To bypass this we can use **johntheripper**'s *zip2john* tool to convert them into .hash files and crack them using **johntheripper**.

 You can convert them into .hash files using the command